grocerycrud/documentation/2.x/getting_started/getting-started.md

 $output = $crud->render();
 </code></pre>

-You can get the below output (without any JavaScript knowledge):
+You can get the below output:

 `embed:demo_customers`